Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Appendix

 \subsection{Additional Details on Experiment Setup for Long-Context Scalability and Large-Scale Training}

+We use automatic search over batch size (32, 64, 128) and learning rate (from interval (3e-5, 3e-2)).
+For the search, we use Optuna with BoTorchSampler, with 15-trial warmup and 50 total trials, averaging over 3 seeds per trial.
+We also use 3 seeds for the long-context scalability results for all models and for the h, L, and R scalability results for ProtoT.

-\paragraph{Batch size:} We have found that batch size of 32 works best for training among 32, 64, 128, for all models.
-Lower batch size values were not considered to preserve parallelisability and reduce number of training steps.
+\paragraph{Batch size:} We found that batch size of 32 works best for training among 32, 64, 128, for all models.
+Smaller batch sizes were not considered to preserve parallelizability and reduce number of training steps.
 We keep this batch size (32) in larger experiments as well, for simplicity, and only select the learning rate from a handful of scaling options.
 Furthermore, smaller batch sizes generalize better than large batch sizes even with large-scale data \citep{MastersLuschi2018}; large batch sizes are mainly used for hardware utilization and training speed-up as they require fewer steps to finish training \citep{ying2018image}.

 \paragraph{Learning rate:} The best learning rates found via the automatic hyperparameter search for the default model sizes are: LLaMA: 1.6e-3, Mamba: 3.8e-3, DeltaNet: 6.8e-3, and ProtoT: 2.0e-3.

 For the \textit{long-context scalability experiment}, we have tried increasing the learning rate accordingly (by square root of context size ratio), as per AdamW scaling laws \citep{NEURIPS2024_ef74413c}, because extended context is computationally-similar to a larger batch size.
 However, we have found that scaling the learning rate helps only for DeltaNet and only in the large-scale model/data setting.
 In the results, we report only the best value from scaled vs non-scaled LR for all models.